 We will thoroughly clean your teeth and gums, gently removing plaque and tartar that may have built up.
 This includes flossing between your teeth and scraping off plaque that has accumulated beneath the gum line, using water or an ultrasonic cleaner.
 After your cleaning, your teeth will be polished and your smile will be left feeling refreshed and reinvigorated.

-Your dentist will review your x-rays before taking an in-depth look at your teeth and gums.
+Dr. Montgomery will review your x-rays before taking an in-depth look at your teeth and gums.
 If we notice any areas of concern, we’ll take the time to explain our findings, and help you decide how to best address it.
 Our goal is to keep you informed and educated, so you can make the right oral health decision with confidence.